BRC20 Pinning Attack: Introduction

 \section{Introduction}

-\textbf{First glance at BRC20.} BRC20, short for Bitcoin Request for Comment 20~\cite{binance2,binance3}, is a framework that enables the creation of non-fungible assets (or NFTs)~\cite{wang2021non} on the Bitcoin network.
+BRC20, short for Bitcoin Request for Comment 20 \cite{binance2}\cite{binance3}, is a framework that enables the creation of \textit{non-fungible} assets (or NFTs)~\cite{wang2021non} on the Bitcoin network.
 The core aspect of non-fungibility is to implement uniqueness.
-Ethereum NFTs~\cite{wood2014ethereum,wang2021non} introduce the $\mathsf{tokenID}$ (defined in ERC721~\cite{erc721}) as a unique identifier for each token.
-These unique tokens can be exclusively associated with external digital assets.
-Ownership of these NFTs is account-based, meaning they are linked to specific addresses and transferred via smart contracts.
-In contrast, BRC20~\cite{brc20experiment} takes a fundamentally different approach due to Bitcoin's UTXO (i.e., unspent transaction output) model.
+Ethereum NFTs~\cite{wang2021non}\cite{wood2014ethereum} introduce $\mathsf{tokenID}$ (defined in ERC721~\cite{erc721}) as the unique identifier for each token.
+These tokens are exclusively associated (i.e., linked to specific addresses) with external digital assets.
+Ownership is account-based and transferred via smart contracts.
+In contrast, BRC20~\cite{brc20experiment} is fundamentally different.

-BRC20 tokens inscribe additional context directly into each satoshi (Sat, the smallest unit of Bitcoin)~\cite{wang2023understanding} and assign them sequential identifiers using Ordinal Theory~\cite{ordinaltheory2024,bipord}.
-These inscriptions are inherently unique without the need to be tied to external resources.
-Their ownership is determined by each individual transaction.
-Although these inscriptions are in the form of plaintext strings, they can be irreversibly converted into versatile formats, including text, images, videos, or opcodes serving as operational guidance~\cite{binance6}.
+BRC20 tokens inscribe additional context directly into each satoshi (\textit{Sat}, the smallest unit\footnote{In the Bitcoin system~\cite{nakamoto2008bitcoin}, 1 BTC equals $10^8$ \textit{Sat}s.})~\cite{wang2023understanding} and assign them sequential identifiers (so that unique) using Ordinal Theory~\cite{ordinaltheory2024}\cite{bipord}.
+The transfer of ownership is determined by direct transaction movement.
+Although using plaintext strings, BRC20 inscriptions can be converted into more formats, including text, images, videos, or even opcodes that serve as operational guidance~\cite{binance6} (technical details in Sec.\ref{sec-brc20}).